-VCU offers tuition waivers to faculty, adjunct faculty and classified staff.
-These waivers may be used for academic credit in a VCU undergraduate, graduate or first-professional degree course.
-The tuition waiver covers standard undergraduate and graduate tuition, university fee, student activity fee, student government fee, technology fee and capital outlay fee.
+VCU offers a tuition benefit to Faculty, Adjunct Faculty, University and Academic Professionals, and Classified employees.
+The benefit may be used for academic credit in a VCU undergraduate, graduate or first-professional degree course.
+The tuition benefit covers standard undergraduate and graduate tuition, university fee, student activity fee, student government fee, technology fee and capital outlay fee.
+The tuition benefit covers only VCU courses.
 Click here for more information.

 VCU employees are eligible for a variety of services and discounts using either their VCUCard ID or a special code.
 Popular discounts include theme parks, travel and rental discounts, shopping, and area fitness facilities and clubs.
 Click here for more information.

 Work/Life offers lunchtime seminars on financial topics including “How to Read Your Credit Report,” “Foundations of Investing”, "Strategies for eliminating debt", and more!
 To find out what’s being offered this month, click here.

 Each year, VCU Benefits offers a series of financial fitness workshops that are free and open to all university faculty and staff and provide general savings and investment information.
 For more information, click here.